 In March 2021, Robinhood privately filed for IPO.
 Though a date hasn't been set, the Robinhood IPO should happen this year.

-Exodus Movement was founded in Nebraska City in 2015 and has a current estimated value of $710 million.
+The top choice on our list of crypto IPOs is Exodus Movement.
+This project was founded in Nebraska City in 2015 and has a current estimated value of $710 million.

 The shares cost $27.42 with sales starting back in April.
 Shares can only be bought with cryptocurrencies such as USDC Stablecoin, Bitcoin, and Ethereum.